Monitor a Confluent Platform Cluster in Confluent Cloud

 2. In the navigation menu, click Clusters and select your Confluent Platform cluster.

-• Storage: A graph that displays the total disk space used by the brokers in your cluster over time.
+• Storage: The total disk space used by the brokers in the cluster.

 • Topics: The total number of topics in the cluster.